ryohajika/kiwirious_ppg_maxpd_example/README.md

-# kiwirious_ppg_maxpd_example is a test patch files for MaxMSP and PureData to access kiwirious sensor.
+# kiwirious_ppg_maxpd_example is example patch files for MaxMSP and PureData to access kiwirious sensor.

 ## what you need
 - kiwirious PPG sensor